BlockchainCommons/Secure-Development-Setup-macOS/README.md

-# Secure Development Setup for git, github, gpg & ssh
+# Secure Development Setup for macOS

+### ***by Christopher Allen, Shannon Appelcline, and Namcios***

-This repo offers documentation and scripts for setting up git, github, gpg and ssh on a new computer
+This repo offers documentation and scripts for setting up git, github, gpg and ssh on a new Mac computer.

 ## Additional Information

-At this time these documents and scripts are focused on installation of a secure developer tool environment for a macOS Catalina 10.15.4 computer.
+At this time these documents and scripts are focused on installation of a secure developer tool environment for a macOS Big Sur 11.0 computer.

 In particular, the scripts in this repo are being tested using a VMware Fusion instance to allow for use of snapshots and restoration, and thus they have not been tested against a real Macintosh hardware at this time.
 They also are intended for use on a NEW Macintosh, and may destroy or compromise your development environment on an existing Macintosh.

+> NOTE: Compatibility with M1 Macs is not currently ensured.

 ## Status - EARLY DRAFT

 This contents of this repo are currently under active development but are only in EARLY DRAFT stage.
 It should not be used for production tasks until it has had further testing and auditing.

+### Roadmap

+July 2021
+- Completion of documentation

+August 2021
+- Completion of scripts

 ## Origin, Authors, Copyright & Licenses